Cog-Creators/Red-GitHubBot/README.md

     The bot auto-applies **Resolution: Fix Committed** label on the issues that were closed by a PR.

-    On successful run of Publish Release workflow on the repository, the bot fetches all PRs that were made between previous tag and the newly tagged release, and auto-applies **Resolution: Fix Released** label on the linked issues that were closed by that PR and had **Resolution: Fix Committed** label.
+    On successful run of Publish Release workflow on the repository, the bot fetches associated PRs for all commits that were made between previous tag and the newly tagged release, and auto-applies **Resolution: Fix Released** label on the linked issues that were closed by that PR and had **Resolution: Fix Committed** label.

 Doesn't seem like much?
 Don't worry, we're still working on more!